ldaijiw/epic_and_user_stories/README.md

 - The product owner has the option to change their mind on schedule priority, allowing for more flexibility.
 - Developers have clear and precise acceptance criteria to work with
 - Promotes a clear separation between defining "what" (product owner) and "how" (development team)
+- In an agile environment user stories are clear and easy to organise and implement in a 1-2 week sprint